Current Research at Milford Laboratory

 NOAA Fisheries' primary mandates are to use sound science to manage and conserve the nation's ocean resources and habitats, and to ensure their renewability for the future.
 Although our techniques have advanced over the years, the Milford Laboratory has always made strong positive contributions to meeting these objectives.

-Present research at the Milford Laboratory emphasizes shellfish aquaculture and ecosystem-related work.
+Current research at the Milford Laboratory emphasizes shellfish aquaculture and ecosystem-related work.
 Our well-integrated aquaculture research program evaluates current and proposed marine aquaculture practices for technical effectiveness, environmental compatibility, and sustained commercial success.
 Working closely with industry partners, we provide shellfish aquaculture science and develop new methods and technologies to enhance production.
 In addition, we study the interactions between aquaculture practices and coastal marine habitats and species.
 Our research supports the sustainable expansion of domestic aquaculture.

 Our scientists are trained in a wide variety of disciplines, including chemistry, ecology, physiology, biochemistry, genetics, immunology, bacteriology, algology, and pathology.
-The versatility of both the facility and our staff at the Milford Laboratory make this unique blend of research possible.
+The versatility of both the facility and our staff at the Milford Lab make this unique blend of research possible.

 Shellfish Aquaculture